ThePuzzlemaker/curly/README.md

 I haven't really seen many formatting libraries for Rust that aren't really HTML-centric.
 I was working on a project where I needed user-defined formatting at runtime, so I started this project.
 It eventually evolved to basically being a runtime text formatting library with similar (or sometimes equivalent) syntax to Rust's `format!` family of macros.

 ## Usage (currently doesn't actually work)
-Some of the macros used in this example don't exist yet, i.e. `curly_println!`.

 ```rust
 // With `#[cfg(feature = "derive")]`, we get the `Provider` derive macro